Skip to content

 Overview

-Once the infrastructure or system of systems has been defined by using the set_graph API the base graph can be extended by using the annotate_graph API to add additional data using nodes and edges as endpoints for the data.
+Once the infrastructure or system of systems has been defined by using the set_graph API the base graph can be extended by using the annotate_graph API to add additional data using nodes, edges, and links as endpoints for the data.

 The main objective of the annotate_graph API is to separate the infrastructure model from specific use-case models by allowing the graph to be extended with any type of data.
 This ensures that InfraGraph does not morph into an attempt to define every nuance present in a system of systems.